Understanding The ADHD And Schizophrenia Comorbidity

 Another study found that group therapy could reduce some symptoms of schizophrenia.
 Participants experienced cognitive and social improvement in symptom severity.
 However, the study authors recommend further research to understand this connection more fully.

 Group therapy may also be effective because it usually allows individuals to connect with others who are experiencing similar challenges.
-Social support can be one of the most crucial aspects of mental and physical health, so being able to connect in this way can be healing for those who do not have a support system at home.
+Social support can be beneficial to mental and physical health, so being able to connect in this way can be healing for those who do not have a support system at home.

 A woman in a green sweater sits at a table in her home with her laptop and talks on the phone.